 Throughout the year there will be special activities such as sports, school programs, concerts, and graduation ceremonies that students will attend, whether or not that student is actually part of the program.
 It is required that you stay in school dress when coming to events in our school, such as programs, concerts, and graduations.
-For athletic events, whether home or away, the dress code for students will be as follows: Girls may wear denim skirts, as long as the length and the slits are below the knee and it passes the Designer's Ease test.
+For athletic events, whether home or away, the dress code for students will be as follows: Girls may wear denim skirts, regular skirts, or basketball shorts as long as they are knee length and it passes the Designer's Ease (tightness) test.
 Tops may be casual shirts or blouses that have appropriate necklines and "Designer's Ease.
 Girls may not wear pants at any time.
-Boys may wear casual pants or jeans and a collared shirt or t-shirt that is appropriate.
+Boys may wear casual pants, basketball shorts, or jeans and a collared shirt or t-shirt that is appropriate.
 Any student not in the appropriate dress codes above will be asked to leave the activity and go home to change.